 Dawn grabbed the phone from him.
 "I don't get it.
 You fell too.
 Got all smashed up.
 How come you get to live?"

-Faith looked at the girl, saw her anger, her rage.
-Understood it.
+Faith looked at the girl and saw her anger, her rage—and understood it.
 In a gentle voice she answered, "Maybe, because I've still got a lot to learn about being a slayer."